uviclibraries/rstudio/basics-interface.md

 You can type commands directly into the console, like a scratch pad.
 It also displays outputs, messages, and errors.

-You might prefer to use the console for immediate execution or testing of small code snippets or commands.

 When you close RStudio, nothing that was written in the console is saved.
 If you want to be able to use your code in the future without needing to retype it, write it in the code editor, where it will be saved for future use (that is, provided you remember to save the file of your script).

+Therefore, you will not want to write your code directly in the console, unless you are just testing small code snippets and commands, or asking to see the results of commands already executed.

 ### 1.3 Files/Plots/Packages/Help Pane: